 Earlier this month and with the help of an ECDI loan, the company moved to a 5,000 square-foot facility in an former bakery at 4464 Broadview Road in Old Brooklyn.
 Powell estimates his first batch of kombucha brewed in the new home will be ready in two weeks.
 He also figures that after two years in the new space Bearded Buch will be ready to move to an even larger space.

-Bearded Buch currently has four employees and hosts kombucha brewing classes
+Bearded Buch currently has four employees and hosts kombucha brewing classes once a month.

 As for his customers, they love Bearded Buch for its flavor, which Powell describes as “deliciously weird,” but also for the health benefits.
 “It keeps the gut healthy, and that helps everything else,” Powell says.
 “The yeast and bacteria are probiotics with digestive enzymes.
 It’s doesn’t heal or cure anything, it just helps put your gut in alignment.

 Last January, Kelly Dimacchia began making bone broth as a way to alleviate her arthritis pain.
 Bone broth, made from chicken or beef bones, is rich in nutrients like collagen and gelatin and has been a prized elixir for centuries for its healing qualities.

 “I started making it out of my house for personal reasons,” explains Dimacchia.
 The move paid off.
 “One day I walked down the stairs and I didn’t have any knee pain.”

 After Dimacchia told friends how impressed she was with the effects, they started buying her bone broth.
 By May 2015, she had officially started Erie Bone Broth and was working out of the CCLK producing 400 bags of frozen broth a week with one 25 gallon kettle.